AndyVN2000/vampire-survivor-like/README.md

 Enemies
 - Spawns just beyond the bounds of screen [DONE]
--- Spawn area should follow the position of camera
+-- Spawn area should follow the position of camera [DONE]
 - Health
 - Can lose health
 - Chases the player